SQL

 - Constraints can be specified when the table is created with the

-statement, or after the table is created with theALTER TABLE
+CREATE TABLEstatement, or after the table is created with theALTER TABLEstatement

 CREATE TABLE table_name